Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Page operations/Overview.md

 - `scale-pages`: This feature enables users to adjust the scale of pages in a PDF document.

-- `auto-split-pdfs`: This allows a user to insert physical divider pages between their documents in their scanner to allow S-PDF to auto seperate them
+- `auto-split-pdfs`: This allows a user to insert physical divider pages between their documents in their scanner to allow S-PDF to auto separate them

 - `adjust-contrast`: Lets the user adjust the contrast, brightness and saturation